 Some Medicare Advantage plans offer extra benefits that Original Medicare doesn’t cover.
 That may include coverage for preventive dental exams, cleanings, X-rays, fillings, anesthesia, dentures and crowns.
 These added benefits will vary by plan and most likely require deductibles and copays, so be sure to check out the details before you decide.

-You can also purchase a , opens new window.
+You can also purchase a dental-only insurance plan.
 You'll have to pay a monthly premium and satisfy deductibles and copays, but the cost may be offset by lower out-of-pocket fees.
 Most of these dental plans require that you see an in-network dentist.
 Some plans let you go to any dentist (in or out of network), but you may have to pay more for their services.

 A dental discount plan may be worth considering if you don’t have dental insurance.
 These discount plans aren’t dental insurance.
 They are a type of membership, similar to a warehouse club, but rather than getting bargains on food or clothing, you get discounted prices on dental services.